postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 Select a request to open it again.
 Select __+__ to save the request to a collection.
 Toggle __Save Responses__ to save request responses so that you can view what was returned by a request when you open it from your history.

 The history also includes the collection runs executed.
 These remain as the summarized version of the run and aren't logged as single requests.
-The __Save Responses__ option cannot be used with requests from collection runner.
+The __Save Responses__ option can't be used with requests from collection runner.

 The __View more actions__ menu allows you to save, monitor, document, or mock a request.
 Use the delete (trash icon) or __Clear all__ options to remove requests from your history.
 You can select multiple requests by pressing `Command` or `Control` and selecting the requests.